Best Things to Do & Places to Eat in Apollo Beach, Florida

 For breakfast, brunch, or lunch, you can’t go wrong with Apollo Beach Diner.

-Located in the Apollo Beach Shopping Center, it has that retro diner feel with a HUGE menu.
-I’m a breakfast any time of day girl, and I wish they were open for dinner!
+Located in the Apollo Beach Shopping Center along US-41, it has that retro diner feel with a MASSIVE menu.
+I’m a breakfast any time of day girl, and I wish the diner was open for dinner!

 The Vineyards Trattoria & Pizzaria in Apollo Beach